In-Vest at VIMS2026, Amsterdam

 MNS 2025 – Mediterranean Neuroscience Society

-The 2025 edition of the Mediterranean Neuroscience Society conference will be held in Chania, Crete (Greece) from June 7 to 11.
-Sarah Marchand, Alba Langlade, and Alexandra Séverac Cauquil will attend and present the latest work of the InVest team on self-motion perception and multisensory integration, continuing our collaboration with neuroscience researchers around the Mediterranean.
+The 2025 edition of the Mediterranean Neuroscience Society conference took place in Chania, Crete (Greece) from June 7 to 11.
+Sarah Marchand, Alba Langlade, and Alexandra Séverac Cauquil attended and presented the latest work of the InVest team on self-motion perception and multisensory integration, continuing our collaboration with neuroscience researchers around the Mediterranean.

 NeuroFrance 2025 – Montpellier

-Alba Langlade will present her research at NeuroFrance 2025, which will take place from May 14 to 16 at the Corum in Montpellier.
-Her work focuses on eye movements evoked by galvanic vestibular stimulation (GVS).
-She will present a poster on Thursday, May 15, from 2:00 to 3:00 p.m. — don’t hesitate to stop by and discuss!
+Alba Langlade presented her research at NeuroFrance 2025, which took place from May 14 to 16 at the Corum in Montpellier.
+The work she presented focuses on eye movements evoked by galvanic vestibular stimulation (GVS).

 Collaborative Review Publication